-A study just out in the prestigious JAMA did not find benefits of IF compared to the more traditional approach.
+A study the prestigious JAMA did not find benefits of IF compared to the more traditional approach.
 (1)

 Another recent study (2) following the popular 5:2 IF schedule vs a calorie matched restricted calorie diet, yet again, found no statistically significant differences in endpoints studied, which was weight weight cardiometabolic factors: